 We were the first to arrive at the dog pound on a Saturday morning when we found the Chow puppy.
 Seven weeks old and 10 pounds of fur, her golden eyes and purple tongue made her irresistible.
 On the way home we stopped at the vet where she became an immediate celebrity with the staff and other customers.

 It was three years before another stray joined our family.
-On the drive home from work, I spotted two dogs running beside the highway.
-I pulled into the rest area nearby and scattered some dog kibble I keep under the seat.
-One of the dogs came right up to me and wanted to get in the truck.
-I took this little buddy home and that became his name.
+On the drive home from work, I saw two dogs running beside the highway near a rest area.
+I pulled in and scattered some dog kibble on the ground.
+One of the dogs came right up to me.
+I asked him if he wanted to go home with me and he raised his paw.

 Buddy Lee and Dolly Joe